Jc-alt logo

 AspectTime ComplexitySpace ComplexityTime RemarksSpace Remarks

-Find the Bug: Stack
+Find the Bug: Forgot to Push onto Stack

 def dailyTemperatures(self, temperatures: List[int]) -> List[int]: